 Stock photography may be a crowded market.
 However, it still offers some value as a bit of extra income on your photography, or a way for freelance photographers to avoid the proverbial “all your eggs in one basket.”
-While surviving on stock photography alone is tough to do, there’s still a few perks of selling photos with a stock photo agency.
+While surviving on stock photography alone is tough to do, there are still a few perks of selling photos with a stock photo agency.

 Some stock photography websites allow anyone to join.
-Others are a bit more choosy, but offer a better royalty rate.
+Others are a bit more selective but offer a better royalty rate.
 Many agencies pay photographers a percentage of the profit from their images, though each option may vary a bit.

 Interested in making your images available for purchase?
 Here are ten excellent places to sell stock photography.

 With over 60 million images, Alamy is the largest stock photo website, but they also pay well too.
 Photographers earn 50% of every sale, and aren’t restricted to selling exclusively with Alamy.
 To join, photographers need to fill out a form and pass a quality control test.

 While Alamy doesn’t edit or alter the images you submit, they do have strict guidelines.
 Images must be shot on a DSLR or mirrorless with at least six megapixels (though likely not a problem in today’s camera market).
-They’ll reject images for 26 different reasons, including a bad exposure, camera artifacts, sharpness and over-editing.
+They’ll reject images for 26 different reasons, including bad exposure, camera artifacts, sharpness, and over-editing.

 2. Fotolia and Adobe Stock